oshaughnessy/sierramountainll/_pages/index.md

    class="align-right half-width btn btn--success btn--large btn--light-outline"
    target="_blank">
 <u>Register Now</u><br />
-Sign up now for Baseball + Softball travel teams
+Sign up for Baseball + Softball travel teams
 </a>

+2025 Fall Ball travel teams are starting tryouts very soon!

+Sign up now for more info.
+Registering for tryouts is free, and we'll keep playing costs as low as possible.

 <!--
 Our 2025 season is about to begin!